Change seems to be a constant in our lives. Whether we realise it or not, we are always in some stage of a change cycle, whether big or small.

 4. Room of Renewal

 This is where we have ultimately made up our minds; we form a plan and a new way forward, and we feel empowered or invigorated to move on.

-We create energy for the new way, putting a greater emphasis on creativity and support, helping others who are going through the same change to adapt and find their own new normal.
+We create energy for the new way forward, putting a greater emphasis on creativity and support, helping others who are going through the same change to adapt and find their own new normal.

-This sharing of feelings, thoughts and experiences encourages conscious engagement to the change, so it can be seen as increasingly positive rather than negative.
+This sharing of feelings, thoughts and experiences encourages conscious engagement in the change, so it can be seen as increasingly positive rather than negative.

 We must always be prepared for the changes ahead of us, so that we may continue to move forward, and the Change House model helps us to understand where we are, what the challenges are and how to deal with them in order to move forward onto the next stage of our journey.